The Ultimate Minimalist Travel Packing List

 35. Camera (DSLR or GoPro)

 iPhones are typically good enough, but some higher-quality pictures definitely wouldn’t hurt.
-For longer vacations, I typically go with my Nikon D5500, which produces great photos that I’ll cherish forever.
+For longer vacations, I typically go with my Sony a7 IV, which produces great photos that I’ll cherish forever.

 If you plan on doing a bunch of adventurous activities (ziplining, skydiving, kayaking, paddling, ATV-ing) and/or want some underwater footage when surfing or snorkeling, you should definitely go with the waterproof GoPro.